Reudemannoceratidae

 The Reudemannoceratidae are the ancestral and most primitive of the Discosorida, an order of cephalopods from the early Paleozoic.
 The Reudemannoceratidae produced generally medium-sized endogastric and almost straight shells with the siphuncle slightly ventral from the center.

 Derivation

-The Reudemannoceratidae first appeared at the beginning of the Middle Ordovician, North American Whiterock stage, (since replaced by the ICS Dapingian), and are restricted to the lower part of that series. (the middle Ordovician).
+The Reudemannoceratidae first appeared at the beginning of the Middle Ordovician, North American Whiterock Stage, (since renamed to Dapingian by the International Commission on Stratigraphy), and are restricted to the lower part of that series: the middle Ordovician.
 Their origin is unknown.
-The siphuncles in early members contain features in the early growth stages reminiscent of the siphuncular bulbs found the archaic Plectronoceratae of the Late Cambrian.
-(Flower and Teichert 1957) but so far no unambiguous Lower Ordovician intermediaries have been found.
+The siphuncles in early members contain features in the early growth stages reminiscent of the siphuncular bulbs found the archaic Plectronoceratae of the Late Cambrian. but so far no unambiguous Lower Ordovician intermediaries have been found.